tmsalab/cIRT/cran-comments.md

 ## Test environments
-* local OS X install, R 3.2.2
+* local OS X install, R 3.2.3
 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.

 ## Previous Submit
-This release fixes the previous issue brought to light by Kurt regarding the DOI in the description.
+This release adds additional columns to a data set in the choice matrix.